-&lt;sup>16 2019 NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).
+18 2020 NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).

-&lt;sup>17 2019 NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).
+19 2020 NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).

-The Appointed Actuary should consider obtaining and retaining documentation of his or her appointment, including the date of the appointment, as support for this statement.
+The Appointed Actuary might consider obtaining and retaining documentation of his or her appointment, including the date of the appointment, as support for this statement.
 For this purpose, the Appointed Actuary may wish to retain materials such as minutes of the Board of Directors' meeting indicating the appointment or written confirmation by a company officer.

-The term "Board of Directors" is used broadly throughout the 2019 Instructions and specifically defined in the Instructions "Board of Directors can include the designated Board of Directors, its equivalent or an appropriate committee directly reporting to the Board of Directors."
-For example, an actuary may be appointed by the Audit Committee of the Board of Directors.
+The term "Board of Directors" is used broadly throughout the 2020 NAIC SAO Instructions and specifically defined as "Board of Directors can include the designated Board of Directors, its equivalent or an appropriate committee directly reporting to the Board of Directors."20 For example, an actuary may be appointed by the Audit Committee of the Board of Directors.